-Next, ensure the funding source is added to the program in the Funding Sources section of the MODIFY PROGRAM page.
+Next, ensure the funding source is added to the Program in the Funding Sources section of the MODIFY PROGRAM page.

 To see the funding source's eligibility, click the Eligibility section under Program Resources.

-The criteria displays under Inherited Funding Eligibility.
+The criteria will appear under Inherited Funding Eligibility.